robvanaarle/ultimo-waf/README.md

 # Ultimo-WAF
-Basic rule-based Web Application Firewall in PHP.
+Lexer based Web Application Firewall in PHP.

-A basic rule-based Web Application Firewall in PHP based on [Naxsi](https://github.com/nbs-system/naxsi).
-It's a simple to install and to use WAF, intended for low-traffic websites.
-It won't reach the level of security of applications like ModSecurity or Naxsi, but it will add an extra layer of security.
+# IN DEVELOPMENT

+Unlike other WAFs, Ultimo-WAF runs directly after the input parameters are collected, e.g. after routing.
+Each parameter is split into tokens using lexers for each type of attack.
+Then it tries to find patterns of token types to decide whether to advice to block the request.

+## Goals
+* Usable when more advanced WAFs, like ModSecurity or other commercial software, cannot be used. (too expensive, not enough privileges on the server, ...)
+* Easy to setup
+* Acceptable performance
+* Withstand automated attacks from tools like sqlmap
+* Hard challenge for casual hackers

 ## Requirements
 * PHP 5.3

 ## Usage
 TBD